ethyca/fde-takehome/README.md

 - Writing style, code comments, and general readability matter despite this being a test!

 ## Delivery
-- Once completed, please include the following:
+Once completed, please include the following:
 1. Your email reply to the customer
 2. Any example scripts/notebooks/collections/etc. you wrote along the way
 3. Your suggested tickets (optionally!)
 4. A brief README summarizing:
     - How much time you spent working on the challenge,
     - Any assumptions you made,
     - Any tricky issues you ran into,
     - Anything else you want us to know about,
     - Any feedback you have on this technical challenge -- we care deeply about our hiring process here at Ethyca, and about the engineers who go through it (that's you!) -- we wholeheartedly promise any feedback will be met with a warm thank you!

-- The assignment can be published and shared with us as a .zip file to the Ethyca employee who sent you this task, or via any code sharing platform; please just ensure no secret credentials are disclosed publicly
-- We'll review your submission in advance of your debrief interview, and look forward to talking to you about it!
+The assignment can be published and shared with us as a .zip file to the Ethyca employee who sent you this task, or via any code sharing platform; please just ensure no secret credentials are disclosed publicly.
+We'll review your submission in advance of your debrief interview, and look forward to talking to you about it!

 Good Luck!